faithvoid/addon.medusa/README.md

 ## TODO:
 - Improve media streaming a bit.
 - Implement better filename sanitization
-- Implement scanning from multiple collections at the same time.
 - Implement some sort of login system so access-locked files can be downloaded.

 ## Disclaimer: